JimWardle/markdownToChecklist/llm.md

 - Simplifies the code significantly
 - Session-based usage is the primary pattern anyway
 - Avoids privacy concerns with persistent storage
+- Ensures all user data stays local to their browser

+## Privacy and Security Considerations

+### Data Handling
+**All processing is client-side:** The application performs markdown parsing and checklist management entirely within the user's browser.
+No content is transmitted to external servers for processing.

+**Network requests are limited to:**
+- Initial page load (HTML, CSS, JavaScript)
+- Loading marked.js library from CDN
+- Standard browser DNS resolution

+**No data transmission:** User content, including sensitive information that might accidentally be pasted, never leaves the user's device.
+This is by design to ensure privacy and security.

+### Security Benefits
+- No server-side attack surface
+- No data storage that could be compromised
+- No third-party data processing
+- No user tracking or analytics
+- Complete user control over their data

 ## Code Architecture